JorgeLGonzalez/dungeon_crawl_p2p/README.md

 And lets create the diff room architects.
 We can add exit and amulet and player.

 - [ ] weapons
+  - [x] 3 sword types spawned randomly (as item types).
+From data file
+  - [ ] grab feature.
+Replaces exiting weapon rather then adding to inventory.
+Display in HUD to right of health bar (for now)
+  - [ ] apply xtra damage based on weapon
+- [ ] magic map
 - [ ] deploy such that it can be used across devices (ideally over internet)
 - [ ] cellular automata dungeon generation
   - [ ] spawn_dungeon: should use insert_batch as that is more efficient